HanySameh/IconBrokenPackage/README.md

-# IconBroken 0.0.1
+# IconBroken v0.0.1

 ![license](https://img.shields.io/github/license/HanySameh/IconBrokenPackage.svg)

-Just another beautiful icons to use
+ beautiful icons to use in your projects

 ## Getting started and installing